Explore health content from A to Z.

 Kegel exercises strengthen the pelvic floor muscles used in childbirth.
 These muscles are the same ones used to stop the flow of urine.
 Do Kegel exercises daily.

-Squeeze your pelvic floor muscles for at least 5 seconds.
+Squeeze your pelvic floor muscles for a count of three.

 Relax, then squeeze again.